 Just like WooCommerce, Shopify, BigCommerce, and the other major platforms, the Prodigy store owner pays the standard 2.9% + $0.30 per transaction.
 Prodigy doesn’t pass increased rates to merchants; they’ve developed relationships with the payment processors to take a cut of the usual transaction fee.

-With these partnerships, business owners and developers don’t have to worry about upfront or ongoing subscription or transaction fees.
+With these partnerships, business owners and WordPress developers and agencies don’t have to worry about upfront or ongoing subscription or transaction fees.
 As a bonus for growing brands, the Prodigy team can negotiate lower transaction fees and can match the rates of any other processor.

 In short, Prodigy developers and store owners never have to pay for: